BA (Hons) Applied Theology Youth and Community Work with JNC

 “Studying at Moorlands has greatly widened my understanding and perspective of full-time youth ministry.
 It provided time for deep reflective practice, as well as a chance to gain wisdom from both peers and professionals in a fun and engaging environment.” – Scott (pictured)

 To be accepted onto this programme you need to have the potential to succeed in it and to benefit from it.
 This is normally demonstrated by:

 - Two A-levels or other equivalent level 3 qualifications.

 - GCSE in English (Language or Literature) at grade C or above, or equivalent qualifications at level 2, or an IELTS Academic Certificate with an overall score of 6.0 with at least 6.0 in each of reading and writing or nationally-recognised English language-based level 3 award, equivalent to these IELTS scores, from a different testing system.

 - An appropriate understanding of, commitment to and suitability for the range of vocations for which these studies prepare you.

-If you’ve been out of education for some time, or don’t have the regular academic qualifications to enter the BA, you may want to apply to do our Foundation Year, which provides an initial, preparatory year before joining the standard BA studies, or to talk to us about your potential for the Accreditation of Prior Learning.
+If you’ve been out of education for some time, or don’t have the regular academic qualifications to enter the BA, you may want to apply to do our Foundation Year, which provides an initial, preparatory year before joining the standard BA studies, or to talk to us about your potential for the Recognition of Prior Learning.

 We look forward to receiving your applications by 31 July 2023.